NotTacoz/jacaranda/content/notes/AE/chemistry/chemistry 1.1.md

 ## reviewed

+- [ ] 43.
+Use the periodic table to establish the type of bonding present in elements and compounds.
+- [ ] 42.
+Explain how electrostatic attraction between oppositely charges species / regions leads to chemical bonds.
+- [ ] 41.
+Explain how the ability of atoms to form chemical bonds is related to its electronic structure, particularly the stability of the valence shell.
+- [ ] 40.
+Describe the valency of an atom as a measure of the atom’s bonding capacity, and use the periodic table to establish the valency of an atom for periods 1 to 3.
+- [ ] 39.
+Describe and explain the trends in first ionisation energy, atomic radius, valency & electronegativity in the periodic table, with reference to groups 1, 2, 13 – 18 and periods 1 – 3.
+- [ ] 38.
+Define the terms ionisation energy and electronegativity.
+- [ ] 37.
+Explain the trends in reactivity for groups 1, 2, 16 & 17.
+- [ ] 36.
+Describe and explain the relationship between electronic structure and chemical properties and reactivity, for elements in groups 1, 2, 13 – 18.
+- [ ] 34.
+Describe the relationship between position on the periodic table and electronic arrangement, including the relationship between group and number of valence electrons, and between period and number of occupied electron shells.
+- [ ] 33.
+Explain how the arrangement of the periodic table is based on the atomic number of the elements.
+- [ ] 32.
+Explain how the stability of the valence electron shell determines the reactivity of an element.
+- [ ] 31.
+Identify the valence electrons of an atom, and explain why these are the electrons involved in bonding and chemical reactions.
+- [ ] 29.
+Describe and explain how flame tests and atomic absorption spectroscopy (AAS) can be used to identify elements.
+- [ ] 28.
+Explain how the transition of electrons between energy levels can produce atomic absorption and emission line spectra.
 - [ ] 27.
 Use the subshell (s/p/d/f) configurations to write electron arrangements for the first 20 elements (s & p only).
 - [ ] 26.
 Explain that atomic orbitals have different energy levels, and occupy different regions of space.
 - [ ] 25.
 Use the energy level / shell model to write electron configurations for the first 20 elements, (eg: 2,8,8).